find numerical solution of ordinary differential equations

 options used to specify the ODE system using a procedure (procedure, initial, start, number, and procvars).
 For more information, see dsolve/numeric/IVP.

-The dsolve command with the options numeric and method=ck45 finds a numerical solution using a Cash-Karp fourth-fifth order Runge-Kutta method with degree four interpolant.
-This is another non-stiff method, the default being dsolve/rkf45, of the type=numeric solution for initial value problems when the stiff argument is not used.
+The dsolve command with the options numeric and method=rkf45 finds a numerical solution using a Fehlberg fourth-fifth order Runge-Kutta method with degree four interpolant.
+This is the default method of the type=numeric solution for initial value problems when the stiff argument is not used.
 The other non-stiff method is a Runge-Kutta method with the Cash-Karp coefficients, ck45.

 Modes of Operation

-The ck45 method has two distinct modes of operation (for procedure-type outputs).
+The rkf45 method has two distinct modes of operation (for procedure-type outputs).

 With the range option